 This article explores effective staff development showcasing a simple but effective competency framework model that can be used by any firm of any size and complexity to explore their competence gap.
 To understand competence gap you need to know what competencies you have now, what you need for the future, and how you are going to develop your people to bridge the gap.

 Over the last year, you will have read many articles about GDPR.
 Many authors use scare tactics sell audit and other services to readers!
 Generally the reason why companies are panicking is because now, for the first time maybe, there’s legislation with teeth.
 Existing health & safety, privacy and employment law can substantially be ignored because unless a firm really transgresses, there’s little repercussion.
-And quality management is optional!
+Even quality management is optional!
 GDPR can’t be ignored.

 Management has the right to manage.
 But it has to behave reasonably and have good reason for its actions.
 This paper addresses the general question often asked: can management implement routine screening, testing or other surveillance of employees, their goods, information and health?
 It goes on to show how management should go about its introduction in cases where screening or surveillance is appropriate.
 [Originally published September 2013]